Editor's PickPower System Cybersecurity: More Important Than Ever

 There are many ways to perform a cyber-attack.
 Yet, many cybersecurity professionals consider only the software part when it comes to ensuring informational security.
 This can be a mistake because a cybersecurity attack might also start from a physical attack.

-Such attacks are most commonly performed by insiders because some of them have exclusive access to hardware and operational controls.
+Insiders most commonly perform such attacks because some of them have exclusive access to hardware and operational controls.
 It’s much easier for an adversary to bride an employee than to gain access to precisely monitored rooms.

 A physical attack might start from installing additional devices on top of the legitimate ones or simply stealing information with the help of USB sticks.
 One of the reported cases includes the seizure of transformers manufactured in China.

-Turns out, manufacturers added some additional appliances to the original hardware, the purpose of which remains unknown to the public.
-Researchers say that there are still thousands of likewise Chinese devices installed into industrial operation controls.
+It turns out that manufacturers added some additional appliances to the original hardware, the purpose of which remains unknown to the public.
+Researchers say that thousands of similar Chinese devices are still installed in industrial operation controls.

 Steps To Ensure Industrial Cybersecurity